Handwriting Expert Witness Concludes Will Forgery20 Oct 2021 | Katie de Swarte

 The second will was purportedly a homemade will drafted by one of the deceased’s sons, Paul, executed in March 2018.
 This left the estate to three grandchildren.
 When Ann discovered Paul had obtained Grant of Probate (on 9 January 2019) on the basis of the March ‘will’, she brought proceedings claiming it was a forgery.

-The court heard testimony from a number of witnesses, including expert witnesses in relation to the deceased’s signature and, separately, a picture on Paul’s iPhone.
+The court heard testimony from several witnesses, including expert witnesses concerning the deceased’s signature and a picture on Paul’s iPhone.

 Importantly, a crucial element of Paul’s case was expert evidence relating to a digital photograph which he claimed was of the original executed March will taken on 7 March 2018.
 The expert was asked to examine it and extract the internal metadata.